 Put simply, mining is the process of validating other people’s transactions with a computer and then adding them to the long, public list of all transactions known as the block chain.
 In exchange, you get rewarded with cryptocurrency.
 This is usually done on huge computer “farms” that takes vast amounts of electricity to keep them running and, especially, cooled from the heat they generate.
 As you can imagine, this isn’t something that most of us would want to start from home.

 By Marco Krohn – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=40495567

 The types of cryptocurrency mining that I review are all cloud miners.
 Cloud Mining is the process of bitcoin mining that uses a remote datacentre with shared processing power.
 This type of cloud mining enables all of us to mine bitcoins (or other types of cryptocurrency) without having to manage the hardware.
 It simply uses software on our computer and, if the computer is on anyways, does not carry any extra electrical costs.

-Although Bitcoins were the first created and still the most commonly used today, there are other types of cryptocurrencies like: Etherium, Litecoin, Doge, XRP, Stellar Lumens and others.
+Although Bitcoins were the first created and still the most commonly used today, there are many more types of cryptocurrencies like: Etherium, Litecoin, Doge, XRP, Stellar Lumens and others.

-There are many bitcoin wallets out there and it would take pages and pages to describe them all.
-I have found that the two most commonly used are LocalBitcoins and Coinbase and I will describe both below:
+There are many exchanges out there and it would take pages and pages to describe them all.
+I have found that the two most commonly used are Binance and Coinbase and I will describe both below:

-Click here to get a Coinbase wallet.
+Click HERE to get a Binance wallet.
 Its free.